rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 `format_stream(output_stream :: Enumerable.t, options :: Map.t) :: Enumerable.t`

 Format a stream of return values.
-This function utilizes elixir Stream [http://elixir-lang.org/docs/stable/elixir/Stream.html] abstraction to define processing of continious data, so the CLI can output data in realtime.
+This function uses elixir Stream [http://elixir-lang.org/docs/stable/elixir/Stream.html] abstraction to define processing of continuous data, so the CLI can output data in realtime.

-Used in `list_*` commands, that emit data in asynchronously.
+Used in `list_*` commands, that emit data asynchronously.

 `DefaultOutput` will return all enumerable data as stream, so it will be formatted with this function.